 Types of dementias that are not reversible and worsen over time include:

 Alzheimer's disease.
 In people age 65 and older, Alzheimer's disease is the most common cause of dementia.
 People generally may develop symptoms after age 60, but some people may have early-onset forms of the disease, often as the result of a defective gene.

 Although in most cases the exact cause of Alzheimer's disease isn't known, plaques and tangles are often found in the brains of people with Alzheimer's.
 Plaques are clumps of a protein called beta-amyloid, and tangles are fibrous tangles made up of tau protein.

 Certain genetic factors also may make it more likely that people will develop Alzheimer's.

-Alzheimer's disease usually progresses slowly over seven to 10 years.
+Alzheimer's disease usually progresses slowly over about eight to 10 years.
 Your cognitive abilities slowly decline.
 Eventually, the affected areas of your brain don't work properly, including parts of your brain that control memory, language, judgment and spatial abilities.

 Vascular dementia.
 Vascular dementia, the second most common type of dementia, occurs as a result of brain damage due to reduced or blocked blood flow in blood vessels leading to your brain.

 Blood vessel problems may be caused by stroke, infection of a heart valve (endocarditis) or other blood vessel (vascular) conditions.